chester-lang/chester2025draft/docs/src/dev/implementation-status.md

      // In TyckPropagator.scala (line 334):
      case (Intersection(_, _), Intersection(_, _)) => ???
      ```
+     For details on this issue and proposed solution, see [Intersection Type Unification](intersection-type-unification.md).

 3. **Not Yet Implemented**:
    - No explicit syntax for declaring intersection types